-It is also possible that the cavity was produced by strong stellar winds, given the typical mass-loss rates in O-stars being in the range of $10^{-7}-10^{-5}$ \Msun yr$^{-1}$ at velocities $>$10$^{3}$ km s$^{-1}$, and around $10^{-5}-10^{-4}$ \Msun yr$^{-1}$ for WRs \citep{Smith2014}.
-According to \cite{Castor1975} and \cite{Weaver1977}, the mechanical luminosity from this wind can drive an idealized adiabatic wind bubble of radius
+It is also possible that the cavity was produced by strong stellar winds, given the typical mass-loss rates in O-stars being in the range of $10^{-7}-10^{-5}$ \Msun yr$^{-1}$ at velocities $>$10$^{3}$ km s$^{-1}$, and around $10^{-5}-10^{-4}$ \Msun yr$^{-1}$ for WRs \citep{Smith2014}. \cite{Lancaster2021a} and \cite{Lancaster2021b} derived the radius of such wind-driven bubbles with the inclusion of cooling at the wind-shell interface as,